 Category Archives: Criminal Defense

-Urinating in Public in North Carolina by Morgan Davis Some years ago, an urban legend started circulating among college campus’ that if you were caught peeing in public, you could be forced to register as a sex offender.
-Thankfully for those of you who refuse to wait in the porta potty line, this is not true. […]
+Urinating in Public in North Carolina Some years ago, an urban legend started circulating among college campus’ that if you were caught peeing in public, you could be forced to register as a sex offender.
+Thankfully for those of you who refuse to wait in the porta potty line, this is not true.
+At least, not […]

 Limited Driving Privileges in NC by James P. Little If convicted of a DWI under certain circumstances, a defendant may be subject to a NC limited driving privilege that allows the defendant to drive for work related purposes.
 If the defendant seeks employment in another state, a common question is whether the defendant can transfer […]

 Certainly, individuals convicted on charges of driving while impaired (DWI) can face a significant loss of driving privileges.
 However, even people who have not yet had their day in court, in Raleigh or elsewhere in North Carolina, can face the prospect of a suspended license.
 Individuals can lose their driving privileges simply by refusing to […]

 Can Individuals Convicted for Possession of a Small Amount of Marijuana in North Carolina go to Prison?

 Imprisonment for marijuana possession in North Carolina is possible, depending on the exact type of substance and the quantity involved.
 However, with an experienced Raleigh drug crimes defense lawyer representing them throughout the criminal process, most offenders are likely to stay out of prison.
 Possession of one-half ounce or less of marijuana represents a Class […]

 North Carolina law has a complex sentencing system for the conviction of both felony and misdemeanor crimes.
 Thus, it is not generally possible to accurately predict the classification of the charges or the penalties without knowing specifics about the type of crime, the specific drug and the quantity involved and the criminal history of the […]